shakes76/PatternAnalysis-2023/recognition/Siamese/README.md

 **Make sure to use these or newer versions of these libraries**

+Before we begin it should be noted that the data was shrunk.
+This was to make training faster and easier, but also because Siamese networks have the ability to learn with smaller amount's of data.

 Now to get started the first important feature of a Siamese network is a custom dataset.
 This Siamese network take's two images from the dataset to compare, and thus the dataset should return two images as well as a label.
 The label is not the class of image 1 or 2 but instead informs if the two images are from the same class.
 Let's take a look at the code
 ```
 class Siamese_dataset(Dataset):